Insurance Claims in Lexington, KY

 What to Expect Afterwards

 According to the Kentucky General Assembly, an insurer must acknowledge the receipt of a claim within 15 days.
-This rule applies unless payment is made within that period of time.
-Be aware, notification given to an agent of an insurer is considered notification to the insurer.
-Additionally, the insurer must supply the necessary claim forms, instructions, and assistance within the 15 days.
-Furthermore, the insurer must offer any payment due within 30 days of receipt of the proof-of-loss.
+This rule applies unless payment is made within that period.
+Be aware, that notification given to an agent of an insurer is considered notification to the insurer.
+Additionally, the insurer must supply the necessary claim forms, instructions, and assistance within 15 days.
+Furthermore, the insurer must offer any payment due within 30 days of receipt of the proof of loss.

 Despite these protections, insurance companies sometimes do act in bad faith during the claims process.
 Specifically, an insurer may unnecessarily delay the process, or offer to pay less than a fair value.
 However, these actions are violations of the Kentucky Consumer Protection Act and the Unfair Claims Settlement Practices Act.
 If you suspect your insurer is acting in bad faith, you should consult with an experienced Lexington insurance attorney.